 How do ITSM and Service Desk teams benefit from modern Service integration

 Traditional integration technologies are proving to be far less useful to Service Desks and IT service teams.
 This is because the technology is unable to keep up with fast pace changes within in modern business.
-However, the emergence of Next Generation iPaaS is big leap forward in Service Integration for ITSM.
+However, the emergence of Next Generation iPaaS and Integration Automation platforms is big leap forward in Service Integration for ITSM.

 “Service Desks are very much the heartbeat of any IT team.
 For many people and teams around the organisation, the Service Desk are the department who set the tone and culture of IT.
 They oversee more than 80% of the day-to-day interaction between IT and the business, thus become deeply responsible for the overall reputation of IT.

 Because of this, integration is now being led more and more by the Service Desk.
 This is because Service Integration is fast becoming a business capability, over being a technical one.
 This is something that requires far greater relationship management to achieve, which the Service Desk tends to have in spades!”

 For decades now, Service Desks and Service Management have waved the flag for IT all around the business.
 They are the frontline for any major change and represent IT to the rest of the business.
 However, for a long-time integration was not something they had much of a say in, but in recent years that has started to change.

 Service Desk and ITSM tools have fast become the most commonly integrated tools across the business and its third parties and as a result, IT Services teams are very much on the leading end of integration projects and changes.
 Unfortunately, some of the integration tools and methodologies they have inherited from ‘back-office IT’ are no longer fit for purpose.
 So, let’s look at the most modern, forward thinking and service management friendly approaches to Service Integration.

 - What is Service Integration?

 - How does service desk integration work?

 - How do you manage process integration?

 - Ad-hoc integrations vs proactive integrations